conbojs/conbo/README.md

 Browser Support
 ---------------

-Starting with version 2.0.0, Conbo.js will only officially support the so-called modern browsers: the two most recent major releases of Firefox, Chrome (desktop and Android) and Safari (desktop and iOS), and Internet Explorer 9+.
+Conbo.js targets ECMAScript 5 compliant browsers, officially supporting the two most recent major releases of Firefox, Chrome (desktop and Android) and Safari (desktop and iOS), and Internet Explorer 9+.

 While IE9 isn't technically a modern browser, it's still-huge install base means we're persevering with it, for now.